 The District of Elkford operates a Class II Water Distribution System with a mandate to provide the residents of Elkford with safe, potable drinking water.
 To this end, water samples are taken from the three wells and five other locations on a bi-weekly basis.
 The samples are couriered to the BC Centre for Disease Control for testing.
 There is a water analysis completed yearly.
-The results are included in the Appendix of the 2012 Drinking Water Quality Annual Report
+The results are included in the 2016 Drinking Water Quality Annual Report.

 Elkford's water won a bronze medal for the best tasting water at the 2007 Berkeley Springs Competition

 Water is supplied from a system of 3 wells and chlorinated at the source.
 Chlorine residuals are monitored at numerous locations throughout the community.
 A separate system supplies the Industrial Park.Procedure for Water On/Off